Ali-Zare71/movies-search-engine/README.md

 ## Build and Run

-I used maven to manage dependencies and build the project, and designed docker files and docker compose to build and run the project easily.
+I used Maven to manage dependencies and build the project, and designed docker files and docker compose to build and run the project easily.
 So you must have maven, docker and docker compose installed in your system and follow this steps to run the project:

-**1.get the project from git:** you can get the project from GitHub using `clone` command.
+**1. Get the project from git:** You can get the project from GitHub using `clone` command.

 ```
 git clone https://github.com/Ali-Zare71/movies-search-engine.git
 ```

-**2.build all services:** you can build all services by running `mvn package` command in the root folder of project.
+**2. Build all services:** You can build all services by running `mvn package` command in the root folder of project.

 ```
 cd movie-search-engine
 mvn package
 ```

-**3.run the project:** After building the project, you can easily build docker images of services and run all of the services using **docker-compose**
+**3. Run the project:** After building the project, you can easily build docker images of services and run them and their dependencies (like Elasticsearch and RabbitMQ) using **docker-compose**.

 ```
 docker-compose up
 ```

-Docker will download all of needed images (in the first run) and run the project so this phase may take a while and you have to wail until all of the services are up.
+Docker will download all of needed images (in the first run) and run the project so this phase may take a while, and you have to wait until all the services are up.

 ## How to use?

 To use the project you have to insert the data with the standard format to the system and try to retrieve related movies regarding given queries.
-I have designed tow restfull apis to achieve this. one endpoint for data entry and the other one to fetch data:
+I have designed two restfull apis to achieve this. one endpoint for data entry and the other one to fetch data:

 **1. Data entry:**
-You can import data to the project using the movie endpoint implemented in ingestion-api-service which is easily accessible from swagger ui with this address:
+You can import data to the project using the movies endpoint implemented in ingestion-api-service which is easily accessible from swagger ui with this address:

 http://localhost:8000/swagger-ui/